unkeyed/marketing-site/TRADEMARKS.md

 Without a separate written agreement from Unkeyed, Inc., you may:

-- Use the word "Unkey" in factual, descriptive references (for example, "I use Unkey for API key management") as permitted by nominative fair use.
+- Refer to "Unkey" factually and descriptively (for example, "I use Unkey for API key management") as permitted by nominative fair use.
 - Link to `https://unkey.com` using the Unkey name.
 - Reproduce the Unkey logo solely to identify Unkey as a vendor, partner, or integration, provided the use is accurate, not misleading, and does not